Eaglet Eye Academy

 Ilse Flux, MSc Clinical Ophthalmology and Vision Research; Kyriakos Telamitsi, BSc (Optometry)

-Selecting the best fitting hybrid lens based on Profilometry and an automated fitting algorithm
+Selecting the best fitting hybrid lens based on Profilometry

 Ilse Flux, MSc Clinical Ophthalmology and Vision Research; Kyriakos Telamitsi, BSc (Optometry); Cian Gildea, BSc (Hons) Optom, FAOI